 Amsterdam isn’t quite a foodies dream but you’re missing out if you don’t at least try Stroopwafel.
 This tasty treat is a layer of caramel syrup sandwiched between two waffles.
 And if there’s anything you can find easier than a coffee shop in Amsterdam, it’s Dutch cheese.
 Gouda is the most famous but there are a bunch of other types of lesser-known Dutch cheeses to choose from as well.

 Amsterdam is a relaxed city and not just because everyone’s high.
-One of the best places to witness this laid-back lifestyle first hand is at Vondelpark, the prime place to chill out, have a picnic or people watch.
+One of the best places to witness this laid-back lifestyle first hand is at Vondelpark, the prime place to chill out, have a picnic or people watch, or floating high on a private boat tour in Amsterdam.

 Munich is full of warm people, hearty Bavarian cuisine and beer so delicious there are two month-long celebrations dedicated to it.